 Franchising has proven to be a very popular and very effective model for business growth.
 Franchising is a unique arrangement between parent businesses and their franchisees, offering many benefits to both parties, but it is not a silver bullet.
 Before any business commits to franchising and invests the necessary capital, they need to be certain they are making the right choice.

 Below are five simple questions that every business owner considering franchising needs to ask themselves.

 Is your business easy to replicate?

-Given the nature of franchising, businesses that lend themselves well to replication tend to be the most successful.
+Given the nature of franchising, one of the top qualities of a franchisable business, according to this https://wyoming-chamber.org/qualities-of-a-franchisable-business/ article, are businesses that lend themselves well to replication.
 If you are considering franchising your business, you need to first assess how easy it will be to replicate your business.
 If your business doesn’t have any distinct branding or products to offer, you might struggle to mould franchises in your own image.

 On the other hand, some businesses lend themselves very well to franchising.
 Ideally, a franchising business should be able to spawn multiple franchises without anyone being any the wiser.
 McDonald’s is a great example of this; every outlet is a franchise, but most people don’t realise this when they first visit.

 Some people are under the misconception that running a franchise is easier than running a regular business.
 However, the reality is very different.
 Franchising is not an easy way of earning a residual income; it will require the same amount of work as running a regular business.